top of page

 About Cancer Rehabilitation & Management at Physiotas

-Amy, our dedicated PIN & STEEL Cancer Rehabilitation Physiotherapist, is committed to supporting individuals at every stage of your cancer journey.
-Our cancer rehabilitation services are designed to address the physical, emotional, and psychological challenges associated with cancer and its treatment.
+At Physiotas, our cancer rehabilitation team is dedicated to supporting individuals at every stage of their cancer journey.
+Our physiotherapists work with you to address the physical, emotional, and psychological challenges associated with cancer and its treatment, helping you move, feel, and live better during and after care.

 Fatigue Management